How to find the best energy provider in the Netherlands

 Are you looking for generally the cheapest Dutch energy providers with a fixed price contract?
 The following energy suplliers are the cheapest for most households at this moment.
 We’ve tested this for different household sizes.

 Do know that the cheapest energy provider depends on many factors and changes over time.
-Therefore it's best to verify if one these three providers it also the cheapest for your situation with our energy comparison page.
+Therefore it's best to verify if one of these three providers is also the cheapest for your situation with our energy comparison page.

 Dutch energy providers with an English (online) customer service